QBDI/QBDI/docs/source/get_started-QBDIPreload.rst

 -------------------

 A QBDI template can be considered as a baseline project, a minimal component you can modify and build your instrumentation tool on.
-They are provided to help you effortlessly start off a new QBDI based project.
+They are provided to help you effortlessly start off a new QBDI-based project.
 The binary responsible for generating a template is shipped in the release packages and can be used as follows:

 .. code:: bash